the right Carpet Fiber is one of the most important aspects

 Nylon is the

-best wearing fiber available today.
+best wearing, most durable fiber available today.
 You may choose another fiber for various reasons, but nylon is well known for being the best choice if you want your

 other synthetic fibers.
 It wears well, resists abrasion and is easy to clean